t-student/websource/content/post/rethinking01.md

 The actual posterior here is a Beta distribution, but the approximation is reasonable in this case.
 Nevertheless, we need to note that the sample size is small here and that we need to be careful with small n.

-## Sampling
+# Sampling

-In practical terms the end result of Bayesian modelling exercise is a sample from the posterior distribution (unless you have a closed form solution).
+Generally, the end result of a Bayesian modelling exercise is a sample from the posterior distribution (unless you have a closed form solution).
 As such you need to work with the samples for conducting inference, but this isn't such a bad thing.
 Earlier we obtained the posterior probability distribution from the water-globe problem and now the following should give you an idea of how to work with samples.

 {{< highlight r>}}
 set.seed(4254)